Multi-robot task allocation for safe planning against stochastic hazard dynamics: Problem formulation and statement

 \subsection{Modeling the environment and the robots}

+\textbf{Assumptions.} We assume that the map of the environment including the obstacles and the location of the targets and hazard sources are known a priori.
+Furthermore, we can describe the hazard spread with a known stochastic model.
+The map consists of cells arranged in a discrete grid.
+Collision avoidance among the robots is outside of the scope of our current study.
+Hence, we assume grid cells are large enough so that multiple robots can occupy a cell simultaneously.

-\textbf{Map model.} The environment is modeled by a discretized map, as illustrated with an example in Figure~\ref{fig:map_1}.
-We let $M_{m \times n}$ be an $m \times n$-sized grid-shaped map (we normalize the grid size $1\times 1$) and $O \subset M_{m \times n}$ be a set of obstacles. $X=M_{m \times n}\setminus O$ is the set of free cells.
+\textbf{Map model.} The environment is modeled by a grid map as illustrated with an example in Figure~\ref{fig:map_1}.
+We let $M_{m \times n}$ be an $m \times n$-sized map and $O \subset M_{m \times n}$ be a set of obstacles. $X=M_{m \times n}\setminus O$ is the set of free cells.
 For the cell $x \in X$, let $N(x)$ be the set of neighboring cells of~$x$.
-Such a grid-based map has been introduced by \cite{elfes1987sonar,moravec1989sensor}, and is common in the robotics literature to model free space and obstacles \cite{wood2016automaton, lu2020safe, oleynikova2017voxblox,hornung2013octomap}.\looseness=-1
+Such a grid-based map has been introduced by \cite{elfes1987sonar}, and is common in the robotics literature to model free space and obstacles \cite{hornung2013octomap}.\looseness=-1